rc042/docker-ttrss/README.md

 This is a fork from https://github.com/linuxserver/docker-tt-rss

-The LinuxServer is now archived but I needed it.
+The LinuxServer is now archived and not available in Docker Hub anymore; this is my version.

 I remove the TTRSS version check and use the last one (master): https://tt-rss.org/